 Systematic analysis of psychological principles related to gender, including biological, social, and cultural perspectives.
+Not open for credit to students with credit in WOMEN 31.
 (L)

 PSYCH 33-Personal and Social Adjustment (3 units) CSU/UC

 Principles of personality development with emphasis on self-theories and social interaction theories.
 (L)